 The Swiss government ratified the Paris Agreement in 2017.
 Its NDC commits Switzerland to an emissions reduction of 50% below 1990 levels by 2030.
 This goal is further specified by a statement that between 2021 and 2030 emissions are to be reduced on average by 35% below 1990 levels.
 The NDC further specifies that much of the 50% emissions reduction target should be met through cutting domestic emissions, though it did not quantify a specific amount (UNFCCC, 2015).

-The reform of the CO2 Act recently passed by the Swiss parliament, but still to be approved in a referendum reiterates the 50% emissions reduction goal, and specifies that at least 60% of the emissions reduction should take place domestically, an increase from the previous 60% stipulated in the Act.
+The reform of the CO2 Act recently passed by the Swiss parliament, but still to be approved in a referendum reiterates the 50% emissions reduction goal, and specifies that at least 75% of the emissions reduction should take place domestically, an increase from the previous 60% stipulated in the Act.
 The rest should be covered by carbon credits from abroad that deliver emission reductions that “would not have come about without proceeds from the sale of the international certificate”, and that “contribute to sustainable development in the country of sale” (Schweizer Parlament, 2020a).